Our Quilt Project

 Quilters from across the state – from churches, quilt guilds, individuals – learned of the project and have responded with needles, thread and love.
 Since families come and go all the time, the need for quilts is ongoing.

-If you or your quilt group would like to be part of this wonderful project, please call the shelter.
-We can always use twin sized bed quilts (60″ x 72″).
-Each quilt is a gift of comfort, love and hope for our residents.
+If you or your quilt group would like to be part of this wonderful project, please call the shelter (518-434-2910) and ask for Charlee.
+We are always in need of beautiful twin sized bed quilts (60″ x 72″) to make each family’s stay as comfortable as possible.
+Each donated quilt is a thoughtful gift of comfort, love and hope for our residents.